Cobalt: Labor conditions

 Artisanal mining supplied 17% to 40% of the DRC production as of 2016.
 Some 100,000 cobalt miners in Congo DRC use hand tools to dig hundreds of feet, with little planning and fewer safety measures, say workers and government and NGO officials, as well as The Washington Post reporters' observations on visits to isolated mines.
 The lack of safety precautions frequently causes injuries or death.
 Mining pollutes the vicinity and exposes local wildlife and indigenous communities to toxic metals thought to cause birth defects and breathing difficulties, according to health officials.

 Child labor is used in mining cobalt from African artisanal mines.
 Human rights activists have highlighted this and investigative journalism reporting has confirmed it.
 This revelation prompted cell phone maker Apple Inc., on 3 March 2017, to stop buying ore from suppliers such as Zhejiang Huayou Cobalt who source from artisanal mines in the DRC, and begin using only suppliers that are verified to meet its workplace standards.
-In 2023, Apple announced it would convert to using recycled cobalt by 2025.
+In 2023, Apple announced it would convert to using recycled cobalt by 2025 and as of 2026, according to their own press release, all batteries designed by Apple are made with 100 percent recycled cobalt.

 There is a push globally by the EU and major car manufacturers (OEM) for global production of cobalt to be sourced and –produced sustainably, responsibly and traceability of the supply chain.
 Mining companies are adopting and practising ESG initiatives in line with OECD Guidance and putting in place evidence of zero to low carbon footprint activities in the supply chain production of lithium-ion batteries.
 These initiatives are already taking place with major mining companies, artisanal and small-scale mining companies (ASM).
 Car manufacturers and battery manufacturer supply chains: Tesla, VW, BMW, BASF and Glencore are participating in several initiatives, such as the Responsible Cobalt Initiative and Cobalt for Development study.
 In 2018 BMW Group in partnership with BASF, Samsung SDI and Samsung Electronics have launched a pilot project in the DRC over one pilot mine, to improve conditions and address challenges for artisanal miners and the surrounding communities.

 The political and ethnic dynamics of the region have in the past caused outbreaks of violence and years of armed conflict and displaced populations.
 This instability affected the price of cobalt and also created perverse incentives for the combatants in the First and Second Congo Wars to prolong the fighting, since access to diamond mines and other valuable resources helped to finance their military goals—which frequently amounted to genocide—and also enriched the fighters themselves.
 While DR Congo has in the 2010s not recently been invaded by neighboring military forces, some of the richest mineral deposits adjoin areas where Tutsis and Hutus still frequently clash, unrest continues although on a smaller scale and refugees still flee outbreaks of violence.